We are located in the new Gates Dell Complex building next to ACES, GDC 2.702.

 I didn't get promoted, now what?

 If you wish to appeal this decision, instructions will be provided to you through a Secure Academic Note (SAN) once all promotions have been completed.
-These appeals will be reviewed on the first day of classes by members of the faculty, after they have all returned.
 You will be notified of the outcome of your appeal within the first 12 class days of the semester.

 Here are some important things to remember: